Mishurin/jquery.responsive/README.md

 #### Defaults

-This options will be used by default.
+These options will be used by default.

 ```javascript
 var DEFAULT_SETTINGS = {